As we do more and more online, broadband speed is important. The better your connection, the faster you can browse the

 For ADSL connections, your broadband speed depends on the distance between your home and the telephone exchange.
 Your speed is also affected by how far your house is from the street cabinet connecting you to the exchange.

-With fibre broadband, the distance to the telephone exchange doesn’t matter.
+With Fibre to the Cabinet (FTTC) broadband, the distance to the telephone exchange doesn’t matter.
 But your distance from the street cabinet can affect your speed.
+This is not an issue with Fibre to the Premises (FTTP), as the fibre optic cables go right into the home.

 Throughput is the connection speed on a device that’s connected to your broadband.

 This depends on the connection between your router and your device.
-It can be affected by where you put your router, how thick your walls are and how many devices are using your broadband.
+It can be affected by things like where you put your router, how thick your walls are and how many devices are using your broadband.

 There are several things you can do to try and speed up your broadband.